AlexandreHugoMathieu/irr_uncertainty/README.md

 q_95 = poa_scns_s.quantile([0.025, 0.975], axis=1).T
 ```

-Then, typical intervals are computed with the quantiles as in the Figure below.
+Then, typical intervals can be computed with the quantiles as in the Figure below.

 ![Illustration quantiles](https://raw.githubusercontent.com/AlexandreHugoMathieu/irr_uncertainty/refs/heads/main/data/irr_data/images/illustration_poa_all_quantiles.png)